With patience comes knowledge, better outcomes and the opportunity to live in the moment.

 What advice would you give your younger self?

 I would advise my younger self to be more patient with myself and others.
 With patience comes knowledge, better outcomes and the opportunity to live in the moment.
 When we’re young sometimes we get so caught up in planning for our big future that we don’t enjoy the ride that gets us there.

 Tell us something that’s true that almost nobody agrees with you on.

 Something that is true that almost no one agrees with me on is my mindset in putting my all into an idea that may never pan out.
-I’ve had friends and family tell me throughout my life “how can you live your life on ifs?”
+I’ve had friends and family tell me throughout my life “how can you live your life on ‘ifs’?”
 I know that the willingness to go out on a limb for a big “IF” can pay off much better than a guaranteed yes.
 Not only do I know an “if” can financially reward you more than a guarantee of security, it can also fulfill your mental and spiritual state.
-I’ve experienced this and I believe it as true with an evidence base of my past “ifs” becoming reality.
+I’ve experienced this and I believe it to be true because many of my past “ifs” have become reality.